grid47 Exploring patterns and algorithms

-Leetcode 641: Design Circular Deque
+Solution to LeetCode 641: Design Circular Deque Problem

 Design a data structure that simulates a circular double-ended queue (deque) with a fixed maximum size.
 Implement the MyCircularDeque class with methods for inserting, deleting, and accessing elements at both ends of the deque.